 Turtles Lead the Way

-Spreading the word about sea turtle conservation has made an enormous difference.
+Spreading the word about sea turtle conservation has made an enormous difference for these fragile species.
 We're determined to create an equal storm of interest in protecting coastal birds.
-So please email Nolan if you'd like to help protect our seabirds and shorebirds!
+So please get in touch if you want to help protect our seabirds and shorebirds!

 PROJECT CONTACT: Nolan Schillerstrom, firstname.lastname@example.org